ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

 Accessing Nightingale using a VPN
 -----------------------------------

-If you log into Nightingale from the University of Illinois campus, you don't need to use a Virtual Private Network (VPN).
+If you log in to Nightingale from the University of Illinois campus, you don't need to use a Virtual Private Network (VPN).
 To access Nightingale from off campus, you will need to set up and activate a VPN first.
 A VPN sends your network traffic over an encrypted channel to a server on a different network, making your traffic originate within that other network.
 In this case, traffic will effectively originate inside of the University of Illinois, which adds an additional level of security and protection for your connection.

-There are two VPN services that will allow you to log into Nightingale from off campus.
+There are two VPN services that will allow you to log in to Nightingale from off campus.
 The first is the University of Illinois VPN, which members of UIUC campus should use by default.
 The other is the NCSA VPN, which is available for Nightingale users not associated directly with UIUC.

 If you have trouble setting up or using either of these VPNs, or have questions, please :ref:`submit a support request <help>`.

 .. note::

-   If your login freezes when you try to log into Nightingale, this may be your problem.
+   If your login freezes when you try to log in to Nightingale, this may be your problem.
 Please try one of these VPN methods.

 University of Illinois VPN
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~